 You can choose text analysis tools to help you sort customer reviews by topic and sentiment, just like we did in this analysis of customer reviews mentioning Facebook.

-Or, you can connect sentiment analysis tools to your helpdesks to monitor social media mentions.
+Or, you can connect sentiment analysis tools to your helpdesks to analyze social data.
 This allows you to sort mentions by positive and negative, and prioritize those that are most urgent.

 The text analysis models you choose will all depend on the problem you’re trying to solve.